Jackson doctor trial on hold until Wednesday

 The jury was told not to come in on Monday because of a death in the family of the final prosecution witness.
 The new delay was agreed so that Murray's attorneys could study fully a study commissioned by prosecutors on the amount of the sedative lorazepam in Jackson's stomach.

-Murray denies involuntary manslaughter in the June 2009 death of Jackson from an overdose of the anaesthetic propofol and other prescription drugs, including lorazepam.
+Murray denies involuntary manslaughter in the June 2009 death of Jackson from an overdose of the anesthetic propofol and other prescription drugs, including lorazepam.

 (Reporting by Jill Serjeant; Editing by Bob Tourtellotte)